 - Knowledge of Zonta International and its programs.

-- Support in Zonta International's mission of empowering women worldwide through service and advocacy.
+- Support in Zonta International's mission of building a better world for women and girls.

 Applicants from geographic areas within a Zonta district/region where no clubs are located may apply via a Zonta e-club or directly to the district to be eligible for the international awards.
 Previous district and international Young Women in Public Affairs Award recipients are not eligible to apply to renew the Award for a second year.

 Club members and individuals with direct membership with Zonta International and employees of Zonta International and Zonta Foundation for Women, and their family members (ancestors, descendants, adoptees, siblings, nieces or cousins, and those of their spouse or co-habiting partner), are not eligible to apply for the Awards.

 Z and Golden Z club members are also eligible to apply.